lloyd/lloyd.io/posts/2011-10-17-primary-identity-authorities-in-browserid.md

 [BrowserID](https://browserid.org) is a distributed authentication system from Mozilla.
 It lets users leverage existing email addresses as the means by which they identify themselves to websites.
-Public key cryptography allows a user to identify themselves without requiring per-site usernames or passwords.
+Public key cryptography is applied to allow a user to identify themselves without requiring per-site usernames or passwords.
 A key design goal of BrowserID is that once fully deployed, no central 3rd party servers are required to facilitate the authentication of a user to a website.
-Specifically, the goal is that the process of authenticating to website is a detached two party transaction whereby a user is directly provisioned with a certificate from their identity provider which proves their ownership of a given email address.
-This certificate can then be used to generate an *assertion* which can be sent to a website to verify this user's ownership of the email in question.
+Specifically, the process of authenticating to website will be a detached two party transaction whereby a user is directly provisioned with a certificate from their identity provider which proves their ownership of a given email address.
+This certificate can then be used by the user's browser to generate an *assertion* which can be sent to a website to verify this user's ownership of the email in question.

 In order for this system to work, existing identity providers (like